Ralph Fitch: Career Travelling

+End of Life

-Fitch ranks among the most remarkable of Elizabethan adventurers.
-There is no evidence he ever married and the main beneficiaries of his final will in 1611 were eight nieces and two nephews.
+Since no news of him had reached his family and friends in the time of his journey, he had been presumed dead after seven years and his will had been proved.
+There is no evidence he ever married and the main beneficiaries of his final will when he died on October 4 in 1611 were eight nieces and two nephews.